DebanjanaKar/Covid19_FakeNews_Detection/README.md

 process.py is a working code to host the GUI in the localhost.
 It can be easily modified to host the demo in any other server as well.

 ## Citation :
-If you find our work useful, please cite it in your work using:
+If you find our work useful, please cite our work.